 MIG, also known as Metal Inert Gas welding is a welding technique that employs the use of a consumable thin wire electrode, an addition of filler metal that’s added automatically and a shielding gas.
+This guide takes you through what we consider to be the best MIG welders for 2021 and beyond.

 The electrode, a thin wire is fed from a reel that’s mounted on the welding machine through a flexible tube called a conduit liner and finally on a welding gun.
 The wire electrode is fed continuously when the trigger is pulled.
 The welding gun’s nozzle consists of a contact tip which electrically charges the wire and a gas diffuser which releases the shielding gas.